Theoretical Foundations of Conformal Prediction: Outlier detection with false discovery rate control

-This leads directly to the main result: the PRDS property of conformal p-values constructed with a shared calibration set. \begin{theorem}[Conformal p-values are PRDS] Suppose $(X_1,Y_1),\dots,(X_n,Y_n),(X'_1,Y'_1),\dots,(X'_m,Y'_m)$ are independent.
+We now state the main result: the PRDS property of conformal p-values constructed with a shared calibration set. \begin{theorem}[Conformal p-values are PRDS] Suppose $(X_1,Y_1),\dots,(X_n,Y_n),(X'_1,Y'_1),\dots,(X'_m,Y'_m)$ are independent.
 Assume also that $(X_i,Y_i)\sim P$ for all $i\in[n]$, and that $(X'_i,Y'_i)\sim P$ for all $i\in I_0$.
 Let $s$ be a pretrained score function, and assume that all calibration and test scores are distinct almost surely.
 Then, the conformal p-values~\eqref{eq:outlier-pvalue} are PRDS on the subset $I_0$. \end{theorem} We may compare Theorem~\ref{thm:prds} with the independence property of full conformal p-values in the online setting in Section~\ref{sec:online_conformal_data_reuse}.
 There, the conformal p-values were computed by re-running conformal prediction at each step (with all previous data used as the calibration set).
 In that setting, we saw that the conformal p-values are independent.
 By contrast, the setting studied here has a fixed calibration set that is re-used for computing the p-value for every test point.

-In this setting, the p-values are no longer independent, but the result of Theorem~\ref{thm:prds} establishes that only positive dependence is possible.
+In this setting, the p-values are no longer independent, but the result of Theorem~\ref{thm:prds} establishes that their dependence must be positive.
 Indeed, Figure~\ref{fig:outlier-pvalues} gives an intuitive illustration of why this should be the case: we see positive dependence among the conformal p-values $p_1,\dots,p_m$ because they are each comparing against the same reference set of scores (i.e., the scores of the calibration set).

-The implications of Theorem~\ref{thm:prds} are twofold.
-At a theoretical level, this result reveals something about the structure of conformal p-values: the shared calibration set induces positive dependence among all p-values.
 For example, if the calibration set happens to contain an unusually high fraction of data points $(X_i,Y_i)$ with a low score $S_i=s(X_i,Y_i)$, then all p-values $p_1,\dots,p_m$ will be more likely to be small.
-Moreover, at a practical level, this result implies that using the Benjamini--Hochberg algorithm with the conformal p-values controls the FDR.
-We record this fact in the following corollary.